Read any good buzzwords lately?

 - State of the art

 We see these not only in business news stories but in all types of content, published in print, posted online, and very often in company blogs, where they should never be used because they tend to be too promotional.
-Plus, buzzwords eventually lose their meaning – if they have not already – and when this happens, readers just gloss over them.
+Plus, these words eventually lose their meaning – if they have not already – and when this happens, readers just gloss over them.

 And one more thing about buzzwords: the list keeps growing.
 For instance, in the past few years, the following terms have evolved into buzzwords: